graciellehigino/the-return-of-the-fleas/manuscript.md

-Dissimilarity of species interactions are always equal to, or greater than, the differences in species composition, because there cannot be an interaction without the presence of boths partners.
+Dissimilarity of species interactions are always equal to, or greater than, the differences in species composition, because there cannot be an interaction without the presence of both partners.
 Therefore, interactions can be more informative than the species richness or functional diversity alone [@Poisot2017HosPar].
 For instance, the probability of interaction may be modified by environmental changes that affect the metabolic rate of organisms